 Research motivation

-Given this context, it is essential to establish strategies that can reduce chronic pain and fatigue improving their quality of life.
+Given this context, it is essential to establish strategies that can reduce chronic pain and fatigue, and improve equality of life.

 Research objectives

-Assess the efficacy of transcranial direct current stimulation to treat fatigue and pain associated post-COVID-19 syndrome in patients with SARDs.
+To assess the efficacy of transcranial direct current stimulation in treatment of fatigue and pain associated with post-COVID-19 syndrome in patients with SARDs.

 Research methods

 This is a quantitative pilot study that included nine patients with different SARDs.
-All patients had previously confirmed reverse transcription-polymerase chain reaction test for COVID-19 as well as significant, persistent fatigue and pain that began to worsen after infection.
+All patients had reverse transcription-polymerase chain reaction test confirmed COVID-19 as well as significant, persistent fatigue and pain that began to worsen after infection.
 Anodal transcranial direct current stimulation (tDCS) was administered in five daily sessions (2mA, 20 min).
 Concomitantly, patients were involved in aerobic exercise program.

 Research results

-The sample was composed of eight women and one man with a mean age of 48.7 ± 9.6.
-After the tDCS protocol, the pain and fatigue significantly improved by a visual analog scale (P < 0.05).
+The sample was composed of eight women and one man with a mean age of 48.7 ± 9.6 years.
+After the tDCS protocol, the pain and fatigue significantly improved as shown by a visual analog scale (P < 0.05).
 The physical function also improved 9.5 ± 2.7 vs. 6.8 ± 0.8 (P = 0.001) for timed-up-go-test and 10.3 ± 3.7 vs 15.1 ± 4.0 (P = 0.037) for sit-to-stand test.
-No subject experienced adverse events.
+No patient experienced adverse events.

 Research conclusions

-tDCS may be an effective strategy to treat fatigue and pain due to COVID-19 infection in patients with SARDs and improve the physical function.
+tDCS may be an effective strategy to treat fatigue and pain due to COVID-19 in patients with SARDs and improve the physical function.

 Research perspectives

-The present study contributes to new therapy options to treat pain and fatigue in patients with SARDs.
+The present study contributes to new treatment options to treat pain and fatigue in patients with SARDs.

 REFERENCES